 What Are Lacrosse Balls Made of Now?

-The modern lacrosse ball must be made out of a solid, elastomeric material according to standards set forth by NOCSAE.
+The modern lacrosse ball must be made out of a solid, elastomeric material according to the certification standards.
 There are many elastomeric materials available to lacrosse ball manufacturers, such as silicone, polyurethane, rubber, and various types of vinyl.
 Most modern lacrosse balls are produced with solid, vulcanized rubber.

 Vulcanizing rubber makes it stronger and mixes natural rubber with other additives.
 The process of vulcanizing rubber is very common and often used in the production of footwear.